scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

 	Readers should verify what I wrote... :-)

-When a string is not a valid path to a file, pyLZJD will processes the string itself to create a digest.
-This makes working with data stored as strings simple, and getting results is as easy as the code snippet below:
+When a string is not a valid path to a file, PyLZJD will processes the string itself to create a digest.
+This simplifies working with strings, and getting results is as easy as:

 .. code-block:: python